 The Kingdom of Kent is located in Northeastern Aldi, and is the largest independent kingdom on the continent, both in terms of landmass and population.
 Kent is a Constitutional Monarchy, where power is wielded by a monarch, but is checked by the senate and their chosen executive representative, the President.
 Currently, Kent is ruled by Regent-King Zane Galbraith, who has taken governance responsibilities for Queen Christina who remains in a coma.
 The office of President remains vacant with the declaration of emergency powers, whose responsibilities now fall on the regent’s shoulders.
 The capital of Kent is the city of Coneria which sits at the edge of the Conerian Penninsula on the the Rhotanir Sea.
 Kent boasts the largest standing army in Aldi, as well as an abundance of natural resources.

 Kent is believed to have been founded nearly 2000 years ago during the Terran Diaspora.
 At that time, many supporters of King Alexander Galbraith, led by General Ace Kent came to the shores of Aldi to escape persecution from the Terran government.
 The port town of Coneria was established at a nearby estuary and slowly grew into a major city.
 Three hundred years later, as other small villages and towns started to crop up in the vicinity of the city, one of General Ace’s descendants was crowned King, and the country named after his family name, solidifying the Kent line.
 With few exceptions throughout history, the Kent line has remained the rulers of Kent up until the most recent Queen, Christina who was adopted by the late King Cornelius.
 One of his biological daughters was killed, while the other remains missing after a decade.

 During the first few centuries of rule, Kent became synonymous with Terran aggression, conquering neighboring land and fledgling states.
-Additionally, native Aldans were all but driven from Kentian lands, and pushed further west into the area currently known as Lefein.
+Additionally, native Aldans were all but driven from Kentian lands, and pushed further west and south into the areas currently known as Lefein and Gatrea.
 To this day, a fair number of Kent’s population remain pure Terran, although a majority have at least a small amount of Aldan blood in them.